Practice Call Control Questions Now

 - Call Control scenarios for CLCOR are frequently mapped to Domain 2 (25%), so read the objective carefully before picking controls or architecture.

-- Expect multi-service scenarios where Call Control interacts with IAM, networking, storage, or observability patterns rather than appearing as an isolated service question.
+- Expect multi-topic scenarios where Call Control interacts with routing, switching, security, or automation patterns rather than appearing as an isolated question.

 High-Value Call Control Concepts